Laurel Heights Secondary School: History

 Construction of the $27 million, 206000 sqft school was plagued by construction delays.
 It opened two months before construction was complete, with students initially limited to partial days of classes.
 The name was selected in 2003 by school board trustees.
 When they asked for suggestions, the most frequently submitted name was Oscar Peterson, but because he was still alive, Peterson wasn't eligible to have a school named after him.

-The school name has been a topic of controversy for some, starting in 2018.
-As of 2020, some community members wanted the school name to be changed because of the historical treatment of Indigenous peoples in the Canadian residential school system.
+The school name garnered attention in 2018 because of civic awareness regarding the historical treatment of Indigenous peoples in the Canadian residential school system.
 In 2021, the school board determined that the name must be changed; in March 2022, the new name of Laurel Heights Secondary School was confirmed.